 Poe was 26, and his cousin, Virginia Clemm, was only 13.
 They were married for 11 years, until Clemm’s death from tuberculosis.
-Poe’s experience of watching his wife struggle with illness would come to inspire many of his most famous works, such as Annabel Lee and The Raven.
+Poe’s experience watching his wife struggle with illness is believed to have inspired many of his most famous works, such as Annabel Lee and The Raven.

-6. Poe sold The Raven to literary journal, The American Review, for $9
+6. Poe sold The Raven to a literary journal, The American Review, for only $9

 It was an instant hit.

 7. Poe originally was going to use a parrot instead of a raven…

 … but decided a parrot did not evoke the mood he was trying to achieve.

 8. He was pen pals with Charles Dickens

 They even met in person once, in Philadelphia.